Master in Fashion Direction: Brand & Business Management

 Click here for details about the Module of Empowerment & Career Management.

-They are Junior and qualified profiles who will support the processes of buying, retail merchandising, digital management, CRM management, visual merchandising, store management and omni-channel management.
-Since this is an highly innovative area, the potential of the profile will be developed through a selection process facilitating participants coming from different educational background, in order to create within the classroom all the skills and competences that are typical of cross-functional company teams.
+They are Junior and qualified profiles who will support the processes of buying, retail merchandising, digital management, CRM management, visual merchandising, store management and omnichannel management.
+Since this is a highly innovative area, the potential of the profile will be developed through a selection process facilitating participants coming from the different educational background, in order to create within the classroom all the skills and competencies that are typical of cross-functional company teams.
 In addition, the different backgrounds make it possible to create conditions for the development of interdisciplinary skills and competences of "creative retail management", able to trigger a nimble approach to creative and analytical issues.

 In particular, these professionals are a sort of "hybrid", with multi-disciplinary training, able to act proactively as "intermediaries" between the purely creative profiles (designers, art directors, architects, visual) and purely managerial profiles (marketing, commercial, production controller)and lastly communicative profiles (communication manager, social e new media manager, fashion editor, events manager).
 These wider competencies, that often in companies are acquired only after years of experience in various business areas, have been finalized in three areas considered strategic for the fashion business, especially in the current phase of revision and reorganization determined by conditions of crisis :